FWidm/dwd-hourly-crawler/README.md

 - Parses the Output into different Objects that contain all of the data the file contains plus the short description for all the parameters.

+## Fixed
+- Change the config from using OS dependant slashes on Ftp paths - currently the script fails on win due to backslashes in the FTP Path.
+    - Only local file use the OS dependant slashes.
 ## Todo
-- Change the config from using OS dependant slashes on Ftp paths - currently the script fails on win due to backslashes in the FTP Path.
-- Cache nearest station for one crawler task
+- Cache nearest station for one crawler task (can't be done as of now, as each variable may have other active controllers.)

 ## Example
 ```php